-So, each time you send a dispute letter to a credit bureau, the bureau will investigate and mail a response back within 30-45 days depending on mail time.
-The response letter they send should include the results of each investigation for each item disputed.
-If you are working on a client’s credit, make sure you ask the client to send you the response so you can determine what to do next.
+The dispute process starts with the first round of dispute letters, often called Round 1.
+Each time you send a dispute letter to a credit bureau, the bureau will investigate and mail a response back within 30-45 days.
+The response letter should include the investigation results for each disputed item.
+Make sure to ask your clients to forward you the response letters so you can determine what to do next.
+In this article, we’ll share valuable pointers to help you with the next steps after Round 1.

 - A couple of pages of consumer disclosures advising you of your rights.